-Expats moving to Mombasa will find a vibrant, loud and bustling city by the sea.
-As Kenya's second largest city and a key regional economic hub, Mombasa's popularity as an expat destination is on the rise.
+Expats moving to Mombasa can look forward to a vibrant, loud and bustling city by the sea.
+As Kenya's second-largest city and a key regional economic hub, Mombasa's popularity as an expat destination is certainly on the rise.
 Tourists are also increasingly lured to Mombasa, attracted by the beautiful coastal landscapes and warm weather for fantastic getaways, sunbathing, snorkelling and savouring fresh seafood.

-Expats are often drawn to Mombasa to work in mining, manufacturing, energy and oil.
+Expats are often drawn to Mombasa to take up jobs in mining, manufacturing, energy and oil.
 Large numbers of people also move to Mombasa to volunteer and work for NGOs.
-The city is also a major coastal tourist spot and the hospitality industry is another prominent income generator in the region.
+The city is a major coastal tourist spot, and the hospitality industry is another prominent income generator in the region.

 As is the case in most large Kenyan cities, safety and security are concerns for expats.
 While the authorities in Mombasa have taken steps to implement safety measures by introducing security patrols in certain parts of the city centre and along the beaches, expats should still take precautions.

-The standard of healthcare provision in Mombasa varies considerably, and expats must ensure they have a comprehensive insurance policy if they want access to the best quality private healthcare.
-Mombasa's major private hospitals are relatively well-equipped with good facilities and English-speaking medical staff.
+The standard of healthcare provision in Mombasa varies considerably, and expats should ensure they have a comprehensive insurance policy if they want access to the best quality private healthcare.
+Mombasa's major private hospitals are relatively well equipped with good facilities and English-speaking medical staff.

 There's no shortage of activities to keep expats occupied in this colourful, vibrant city.
-From relaxing on Mombasa's stunning beaches and finding a bargain at Kongowea's open-air market, to discovering more about Kenya's fascinating history or getting some fresh air on Bamburi's hiking trail, there is something for everyone in the family to enjoy.
+From relaxing on Mombasa's stunning beaches and finding a bargain at Kongowea's open-air market, to discovering more about Kenya's fascinating history or getting some fresh air along the Bamburi nature trails, there is something for everyone in the family to enjoy.

-Expats may take a while to adjust to the slow, relaxed pace of life in Mombasa, but with a little patience and an open mind, they'll find their experience a rewarding one.
+Expats may take a while to adjust to the slow, relaxed pace of life in Mombasa, but with a little patience and an open mind, they'll find their experience to be a rewarding one.